How to Set Up Pay Periods to Work With Pay Dates

 52 26 or 27 24 12

-The timeline required for the process of payroll can take longer than some may realize.
-Time cards must be approved and transferred to payroll, funds will start to be debited from company’s bank account, a day or two for funds to be processed, funds are finally deposited into employees bank accounts.
+The payroll processing timeline can take longer than some may realize.
+Timecards must be approved and transferred to payroll, funds must be debited from the company’s bank account, a day or two must be allotted for the funds to be processed, and the funds are finally deposited into employees' bank accounts.

-Lets use our pay period example from above using the start date of December 3rd and an end date of December 17th to show a timeline example.
+Let's use our pay period example from above as an example.
 (This is only an example and the timeframe may be different than your company’s process)

 Time card approval